m5luo/cse15l-lab-reports/labreport1.md

 ![Image](https://github.com/m5luo/cse15l-lab-reports/blob/ec5458560c01a5d56cde1a72b8018f87264f2ef4/downloading_vscode.png)

+Click on the box Download for Windows, or click the drop-down menu for IOS Systems.

 Remotely Connecting
 ===================
 Once you've downloaded VS code.
 Open VS code and press `Ctrl`/`command` + `+` to open the terminal.
 The window will look like this.